 Analyses of GPA cannot use the fully randomized sample of students because a given grade point measure is only defined for students who enrolled in the UNC system at each time point.
-Additionally, for students who enrolled in a 4-year college outside the UNC system, we cannot measure their GPA reliably and set their GPA to missing.
+In addition, for students who enrolled in a 4-year college outside the UNC system, we cannot measure their GPA reliably and set their GPA to missing.
 Therefore, the analytic sample for GPA measured at each of these time points differ according to which students were enrolled in the UNC system with course data at that particular time point.
-Given the relatively large proportion of students with missing GPA (between 68 percent and 74 percent), we did not impute missing values for this outcome.
+Given the relatively large proportion of students with missing GPA (between 68% and 74%), we did not impute missing values for this outcome.

-Another factor complicating the GPA analyses was that having a non-missing GPA measure could have been directly related to the treatment.
-For example, cumulative GPA through two years after 12th grade was missing for 69 percent of the treatment students while it was missing for 76 percent of the control students.
+Another factor complicating the GPA analyses was that having a nonmissing GPA measure could have been directly related to the treatment.
+For example, cumulative GPA through 2 years after 12th grade was missing for 69% of the treatment students, whereas it was missing for 76% of the control students.
 This was likely a direct result of the positive impact of the treatment on students' enrollment in 4-year institutions.
-Because of the large overall and differential missing rates for the GPA measures, we treated these analyses as quasiexperimental and employed propensity score weighting methods to conduct the GPA analyses with comparable treatment and control students, described in the analysis section below.
+Because of the large overall and differential missing rates for the GPA measures, we treated these analyses as quasi-experimental and employed propensity score weighting methods to conduct the GPA analyses with comparable treatment and control students, described in the "Statistical Methods" section.